-Once the range of each design variable has been determined, the DOE sampling plans have been generated for each cluster, by using a LHS (Latin Hypercube Sampling) sampling method.
-The number of DOE samples was selected to minimize the numbers of calls to the cluster while providing a sufficient accuracy.
-Thereafter, the 4 clusters have been integrated and executed as collaborative workflows.
+The DOE sampling plans have been generated for each cluster, by using a LHS (Latin Hypercube Sampling) sampling method.
+The number of DOE samples was selected to minimize the numbers of calls to the cluster while providing a sufficient accuracy .
+Thereafter, the four clusters have been integrated and executed as collaborative workflows.
 The characteristics of the DOE sampling plan are given in Table 1.